ioos/registry/README.md

 * How is a service submitted to the registry?
    * An email with the service url (or WAF location), point of contact and organization should be sent to ioos.catalog@noaa.gov
+   * TODO: consider including an additional pathway for registering new data using the Issues in this repo.
+Is this feasible today?

 * How long does it take for a service to show up in a WAF after it is approved?
    * A new service should show up within 24 hours after it is approved.